 You may learn more about how I chose the literature for Excellence in Literature in this blog post.

 An Honors Track, with additional readings and writing, for each course encourages preparation for AP or CLEP exams.
 Some students who have taken this track have been permitted advanced placement in college based upon the material covered.
 Students who complete five years of Excellence in Literature have the potential of earning 24-30 hours of college credit through testing.

 Andrew Pudewa of the Institute for Excellence in Writing co-published the American and British Literature levels, and has created a brief video to tell you more about about the curriculum.
 He discusses only those two levels but all five levels are the same format.
 They do not have to be used in order, but can be mixed or matched to other curriculum you are using (American Literature with American History, for example).
 Here's Andrew:

-The literature-based unit format of Excellence in Literature offers students the opportunity to grow thoroughly familiar with some of the greatest writers and literary works of all time.
-There are nine four-week units in each level.
+The literature-based module format of Excellence in Literature offers students the opportunity to grow thoroughly familiar with some of the greatest writers and literary works of all time.
+There are nine four-week modules in each level.

 There is an emphasis on the analytical essay, which offers the opportunity to perfect the standard writing process of planning, drafting, and revising.
 Shorter assignments in various forms will round out each unit.

 Reviewer Cathy Duffy says: